 Uninsured and Underinsured Motorist Coverage

-When a bicyclist is injured in a collision with an uninsured or underinsured motorist, the injured person can make a claim against their own automobile insurance policy.
+If you were injured in a collision with an uninsured or underinsured motorist, you can make a claim under your own automobile insurance policy.
 Coverage extends to bicyclists so long as the uninsured or underinsured motorist was at fault for the accident.
-Learn more about uninsured and underinsured motorists.
+Learn more about uninsured and underinsured motorist claims.

 Attorney Rob Kline is an avid cyclist.
 Rob understands what it is like to negotiate traffic and deal with inattentive and aggressive drivers.
 Let us help you prove your case against the driver who is legally responsible for your injuries.
 Call today for a free, confidential case evaluation.